 Again, you will also see community engagement data such as numbers of followers and following, the follow button and the hashtags (interests).

 Hope you liked Venga!
-We built it with huge passion.
+We built it with huge amounts of passion.